-The Company's cash and cash equivalents balance on March 31, 2016 was approximately \$303 thousand, a decrease of \$1.5 million from December 31, 2015.
-Major uses of cash were attributed to a \$728 thousand loss for the quarter ended March 31, 2016, an increase of approximately \$534 thousand in inventory, and increases of approximately \$478 thousand in prepaid expense and approximately \$344 thousand in accounts receivable.
-These were partially offset by increases of approximately \$237 thousand in accounts payable.
+The Company's cash and cash equivalents balance at June 30, 2016 was approximately \$96 thousand, a decrease of \$1.8 million from December 31, 2015.
+Major uses of cash were attributed to a \$1.7 million loss for the six months ended June 30, 2016, an increase of approximately \$1.0 million in inventory, an increase of approximately \$0.9 million in accounts receivable, and an increase of approximately \$0.6 million in prepaid expense.
+These were partially offset by increases of approximately \$1.0 million in accounts payable, approximately \$0.6 million in accrued expenses, and approximately \$0.6 million in bank debt.

-On March 31, 2016 the Company had no bank debt, a maximum available line of credit of \$1.25 million, working capital of approximately \$3.8 million including approximately \$303 thousand in cash and cash equivalents.
-The Company raised \$3.65 million in 2015 from a \$3.42 million private placement in September 2015 and a \$229 thousand rights offering in July 2015.
+On June 30, 2016 the Company had approximately \$0.6 million in bank debt, a credit line recently increased to \$2.5 million, working capital of approximately \$3.0 million including approximately \$96 thousand in cash and cash equivalents.
+The Company raised \$3.65 million from a \$3.42 million private placement in September 2015 and a \$229 thousand rights offering in July 2015.
 On December 31, 2015 the Company had working capital of approximately \$4.4 million including approximately \$1.8 million in cash and cash equivalents.
-The Company's current ratio at March 31, 2016 was 2.8 compared to 3.6 at December 31, 2015.
+The Company's current ratio at June 30, 2016 was 1.8 compared to 3.6 at December 31, 2015.

-On On May 18, 2015, the Company announced licensing of the Motorola trademark for cable modems and gateways for the U.S. and Canada for five (5) years starting January 2016.
+On May 18, 2015, the Company announced licensing of the Motorola trademark for cable modems and gateways for the U.S. and Canada for five (5) years starting January 2016.
 In order to support anticipated sales growth, the Company raised approximately \$3.65 million as described above.
 The Company believes that its existing financial resources along with its existing line of credit, with the potential to increase the maximum credit limit, will be sufficient to fund operations for the foreseeable future if the Company's sales and operating profit expectations are met.